 Entrain Your Heart & Mind for Peak Performances

-To train your brain to play your best golf, listen to Positive Mental Imagery self-hypnosis guided imagery CDs in the privacy of your own home, available at www.pmi4.com/cart
+To build your confidence and train your brain to play your best golf, listen to Positive Mental Imagery self-hypnosis guided imagery CDs in the privacy of your own home, available at www.pmi4.com/cart

-If you aren’t able to maintain a positive attitude on the golf course, email Joan at email@example.com or call 828.696.2547 for a complimentary 15-minute phone consultation about developing a new strategy.
+If you aren’t able to maintain present focus on the golf course, email Joan at email@example.com or call 828.696.2547 for a complimentary 15-minute phone consultation about developing a new strategy.
 Learn what is missing in your golf game so you can achieve the success you desire.

 For instruction on accessing the mental tools to play at your peak performance level, “THE HEART OF GOLF, Access Your Supreme Intelligence for Peak Performances” is available on www.amazon.com and www.createspace.com/6307102.
 All royalties will be donated to Junior Golf.